-This Quarterly Report on Form 10-Q contains forward-looking statements about us and our industry that involve substantial risks and uncertainties.
-All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including statements regarding our strategy, future financial condition, future operations, projected costs, prospects, plans, objectives of management and expected market growth, are forward-looking statements.
+This Annual Report on Form 10-K contains forward-looking statements about us and our industry that involve substantial risks and uncertainties.
+All statements other than statements of historical facts contained in this Annual Report on Form 10-K, including statements regarding our strategy, future financial condition, future operations, projected costs, prospects, plans, objectives of management and expected market growth, are forward-looking statements.
 In some cases, you can identify forward-looking statements by terminology such as "aim," "anticipate," "assume," "believe," "contemplate," "continue," "could," "design," "due," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "predict," "positioned," "potential," "seek," "should," "target," "will," "would" and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or other comparable terminology.

 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
-These forward-looking statements are subject to a number of known and unknown risks, uncertainties and assumptions, including risks described in the section titled "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q, regarding, among other things:
+These forward-looking statements are subject to a number of known and unknown risks, uncertainties and assumptions, including risks described in the section titled "Risk Factors" and elsewhere in this Annual Report on Form 10-K, regarding, among other things:

-- the initiation, timing, progress and results of our current and future clinical trials of etripamil, including our Phase 3 clinical trials of etripamil for the treatment of paroxysmal supraventricular tachycardia, or PSVT, and of our research and development programs; - our plans to develop and commercialize etripamil and any future product candidates; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to successfully acquire or in-license additional product candidates on reasonable terms; - our ability to establish collaborations or obtain additional funding; - our ability to obtain regulatory approval of our current and future product candidates; - our ability to finalize the registration plan for etripamil in PSVT, which is dependent on future discussions with the U.S. Food and Drug Administration, or FDA and other regulatory agencies; - our expectations regarding the potential market size and the rate and degree of market acceptance of etripamil and any future product candidates; - our ability to fund our working capital requirements and expectations regarding the sufficiency of our capital resources; - the implementation of our business model and strategic plans for our business, etripamil and any future product candidates;
+- the initiation, timing, progress and results of our current and future clinical trials of etripamil, including our Phase 3 clinical trials of etripamil for the treatment of paroxysmal supraventricular tachycardia, our Phase 2 clinical trial of etripamil for the treatment of atrial fibrillation and rapid ventricular rate, and of our research and development programs; - uncertain impacts that the COVID-19 pandemic may have on our business, strategy, clinical trial progress and research and development efforts; - our plans to develop and commercialize etripamil and any future product candidates; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to successfully acquire or in-license additional product candidates on reasonable terms; - our ability to establish collaborations or obtain additional funding; - our ability to obtain regulatory approval of our current and future product candidates; - our expectations regarding the potential market size and the rate and degree of market acceptance of etripamil and any future product candidates; - our ability to fund our working capital requirements and expectations regarding the sufficiency of our capital resources;

-- our intellectual property position and the duration of our patent rights; - developments or disputes concerning our intellectual property or other proprietary rights; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to compete in the markets we serve; - the impact of government laws and regulations; - the impact of the COVID-19 pandemic, or other public health emergencies, and their effects on our operations, clinical trials and financial position, and potential effects on the operations of third-parties with whom we conduct business; - developments relating to our competitors and our industry; and - the factors that may impact our financial results.
+- the implementation of our business model and strategic plans for our business, etripamil and any future product candidates; - our intellectual property position and the duration of our patent rights; - developments or disputes concerning our intellectual property or other proprietary rights; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to compete in the markets we serve; - the impact of government laws and regulations; - developments relating to our competitors and our industry; and - the factors that may impact our financial results.

 The foregoing list of risks is not exhaustive.
-Other sections of this Quarterly Report on Form 10-Q may include additional factors that could harm our business and financial performance.
+Other sections of this Annual Report on Form 10-K may include additional factors that could harm our business and financial performance.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risk factors emerge from time to time, and it is not possible for our management to predict all risk factors nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in, or implied by, any forward-looking statements.